PostgREST/postgrest-docs/auth.rst

 .. note::

-  To avoid hard-coding the secret in stored procedures, save it as a property of the database.
+  To avoid hard-coding the secret in user-defined functions, save it as a property of the database.

   .. code-block:: postgres